hphelion/documentation/moonshot/prepare.glossary.md

 that remain unique entities, but are bound together by standardized or proprietary technology that enables data and application portability, such as cloud bursting for load balancing between clouds.

-###HP Cloud OS for Moonshot### {#hp-cloud-os-for-moonshot}

-:     Moonshot is the industry's first software defined server where each cartridge is optimized to support specific classes of workloads.
-:     Moonshot servers deliver significant advantages over traditional cloud infrastructure hardware meeting the business needs of the "New Style of IT."
-These benefits include:

-:     * 89% less energy \*
-:     * 80% less space \*
-:     * 77% less cost \*\*
-:     * 97% less complex \*

-:     \* Based on HP internal analysis of HP Moonshot with ProLiant Moonshot Server Cartridges.
-:     \*\* Based on HP internal estimates of total cost to operate HP Moonshot with ProLiant Moonshot Server Cartridges as compared to traditional servers.

-:     Building on this server innovation, HP Cloud OS for Moonshot delivers an OpenStack-based cloud software platform.
-HP Cloud OS for Moonshot facilities the rapid deployment and lifecycle management of multi-tier workloads on Moonshot cartridges tailored for each workload.
-:     HP Cloud OS for Moonshot establishes the framework for next generation enterprise cloud computing and ensures your organization is on the cutting edge of the cloud computing revolution, by allowing you to deploy cloud-enabled workloads using OpenStack, the industry leading cloud orchestration platform based open standards.

 ## I

 ###Image### {#Image}
 :    1) An installable release package of a program, application, or software system.
 2) A copy of a virtual server including the operating system information, system state, and application configurations.

+###IPMI Network###
+:    The network that connects the Baremetal host to the Intelligent Platform Management Interface (IPMI) of the Moonshot chassis.

+###IPMI/BMC Network###
+:    A defined network that the Intelligent Platform Management Interface (IPMI) tool calls to assign an IP address to the Baseboard Management Controller (BMC).

 ###Instance### {#Instance}
-:     A virtual machine or server in the cloud environment.
+:    A Baremetal instance that runs inside the cloud.

+###Intelligent Platform Management Interface (IPMI)###
+:    A standardized computer system interface used by system administrators for out-of-band management of computer systems and monitoring of their operation.
+It is a way to manage a computer that may be powered off or otherwise unresponsive by using a network connection to the hardware rather than to an operating system or login shell.

 ## J

 ###Job###
 :     A job is created when the user submits a desired topology to the HP Cloud OS for Moonshot Eve service API, and requests provisioning based on the topology.
-Eve creates the job, for which the
-Eden Service API -frameworkthen publishes status updates.
+Eve creates the job, for which the Eden Service API framework then publishes status updates.
 Once the provisioning is finished, the job is marked as completed.

 ## K